vokosun/Portfolio_Projects/README.md

 **Key Insights Explored:**

-**Regional Variations:** The project delves into regional dynamics, highlighting how different geographical areas were impacted financially by the pandemic.
+1. **Regional Variations:** The project delves into regional dynamics, highlighting how different geographical areas were impacted financially by the pandemic.
 It offers insights into which regions within the IHG network experienced the most significant fluctuations in revenue.

-**Hotel Brand and Scale Analysis:** IHG operates a diverse portfolio of hotel brands and scales, and the project dissects how each of them fared during the pandemic.
+2. **Hotel Brand and Scale Analysis:** IHG operates a diverse portfolio of hotel brands and scales, and the project dissects how each of them fared during the pandemic.
 It uncovers which brands and scales demonstrated resilience or vulnerability in the face of economic challenges.

-**Quarterly Trends:** By segmenting data by quarters, the project provides a dynamic perspective on how IHG's financial situation evolved throughout the pandemic.
+3. **Quarterly Trends:** By segmenting data by quarters, the project provides a dynamic perspective on how IHG's financial situation evolved throughout the pandemic.
 It identifies distinct phases of the crisis and their impact on revenue and bookings.

 **Tools Used:**

-**Excel:** Excel serves as the foundational tool for data preprocessing, cleaning, and initial exploration.
+* **Excel:** Excel serves as the foundational tool for data preprocessing, cleaning, and initial exploration.
 It provides the basis for organizing and structuring the booking data.

-**Power BI:** Power BI, a robust data visualization and business intelligence tool, was used to create an interactive dashboard that presents a series of insightful visualizations.
+* **Power BI:** Power BI, a robust data visualization and business intelligence tool, was used to create an interactive dashboard that presents a series of insightful visualizations.
 It allows users to explore and interact with the data to gain a deeper understanding of the financial impact.

 This project showcases the creator's proficiency in data analysis, visualization, and storytelling.
 It offers a valuable resource for anyone interested in understanding the intricate financial dynamics that unfolded within the hospitality industry during the critical period of the COVID-19 pandemic.

 By exploring the visualizations and analyses presented in this project, one can gain a comprehensive view of the profound impact of the pandemic on IHG Hotels, providing valuable lessons for the broader hospitality sector and beyond.

 ### Diabetes Over Time
-<u><b>Description:</b> u>
+**Description:**
-The "Diabetes Over Time" project offers a comprehensive analysis of diabetes prevalence trends and their evolution over the years, with a specific focus on gender disparities across the world.
-This analysis is based on data provided by the NCD Risk Factor Collaboration, which serves as a valuable resource for understanding the global health landscape.
+The "Diabetes Over Time" project is a comprehensive analysis of diabetes prevalence trends over the years, focusing on gender disparities worldwide.
+The project utilizes data provided by the NCD Risk Factor Collaboration, a valuable source for understanding the global burden of non-communicable diseases.

-***Tools Used:***
+**Key Objectives:**

+1. **Data Collection:** The project begins by collecting and organizing data from the NCD Risk Factor Collaboration.
+This dataset contains valuable information about diabetes prevalence and related factors across different regions and time periods.

+2. **Temporal Analysis:** The primary objective is to analyze the prevalence of diabetes over time.
+This involves examining trends, fluctuations, and patterns in diabetes rates across various years.

+3. **Gender Disparities:** A specific focus of the project is to investigate gender disparities in diabetes prevalence.
+By comparing data between men and women, the project aims to identify any significant differences in diabetes rates and trends.

+4. **Data Visualization:** To effectively communicate the findings, the project uses data visualization tools such as Excel, Python, and Google Colab Notebook.
+Visualizations help present complex trends and patterns in an accessible format.

+5. **Statistical Analysis:** Statistical methods are employed to assess the significance of gender-based differences in diabetes prevalence.
+Hypothesis testing and confidence intervals may be used to draw robust conclusions.

+6. **Insight Generation:** The project generates insights into how diabetes has evolved over time and whether there are notable variations between genders.
+These insights can inform public health policies and interventions.

+**Tools Used:**

-**Excel:** Excel was utilized for data cleaning, organization, and initial exploratory analysis.
-It played a pivotal role in preparing the data for further investigation.
+**Excel:** For data preprocessing, organization, and initial exploratory analysis.

-**PowerPoint:** PowerPoint was employed to craft engaging visual presentations that effectively communicate the project's findings.
-It helped in creating clear and impactful data-driven narratives.
+* **PowerPoint:** To create visually engaging presentations of the project's findings.

-<b>Python:</b> Python, a powerful programming language for data analysis, was instrumental in conducting advanced statistical analyses.
-It allowed for the implementation of complex algorithms and statistical models.

-**Google Colab Notebook:** Google Colab provides a cloud-based, collaborative environment for Python coding and analysis.
-It facilitated seamless collaboration and data exploration.

-**Word:** Microsoft Word played a role in documenting the project's methodologies, results, and insights.
-It ensured that the project's findings were well-documented and easily accessible.

-The **primary objective** of this project was to unveil trends in diabetes prevalence and understand how they have changed over time.
-Of particular interest was the examination of gender-specific variations.
-By harnessing these analytical tools, the project was able to provide a comprehensive view of diabetes trends, offering valuable insights into the dynamics of this critical health issue on a global scale.

-Through visualizations, statistical analyses, and data-driven storytelling, "Diabetes Over Time" sheds light on the challenges and opportunities in combating diabetes worldwide.
-It serves as a testament to the power of data analytics in understanding complex health issues and driving informed decision-making in the field of public health.
+* **Python:** For advanced data analysis, statistical testing, and data visualization.

+* **Google Colab Notebook:** An interactive platform for collaborative data analysis and Python scripting.

+* **Word:** For comprehensive documentation and reporting of the project's methods, findings, and conclusions.

+By analyzing the prevalence of diabetes over time and examining gender disparities, this project contributes valuable information to the field of global health.
+The insights gained can be instrumental in shaping strategies and policies to combat diabetes and improve public health outcomes on a global scale.

 ### Finding Suspicious Patterns in GitHub accounts
 **Description:**